jeftegoes/AwsOverview/Database/Amazon RDS.md

   - Maintenance windows for upgrades.
   - Scaling capability (vertical and horizontal).
   - Storage backed by EBS (gp2 or io1).
-- BUT you can't SSH into your instances.
+- BUT we can't SSH into our instances.

 # 3. Backups